LACMIP/emu/docs/_documentation/catalogue.md

 Comments
 : Any comments about the identification.
 Enter "Taxonomy verified." or "Taxonomy updated." in this field if you are simply updating the specimen's currently accepted name, but not physically/critically evaluating the specimen's true taxonomic identity.
 To be clear:
     - "Taxonomy updated." refers to new identifications that alter existing taxonomy, e.g. when a species is moved to a new genus, but the specimen was not physically examined by the identifier(s).
     - "Taxonomy verified." refers to repeat identifications that verify existing/historic identifications in the database, e.g. no taxonomic change is made to indicate the existing identification remains valid.

 ID Reference
 : A [bibliography record]({{ site.baseurl }}/documentation/bibliography/) related to the identification can be attached via this field.
-While providing this information is optional for specimens in the stratigraphic collections, it must be provided for all taxonomic updates and verifications added to type specimen records.
+While providing this information for specimen reidentifications in the stratigraphic collections is optional, it must be provided for all taxonomic updates and verifications added to type specimen records.
+Additionally, unlike in the *IP Publications* table on the *Invert.
+Paleo.* tab, the literature or resource entered into *ID Reference* does not have to reference the LACMIP specimen by catalog or type number.
+It is preferable to enter static (published) over dynamic (web-based) references in this field.

-{% include figure image_path="/assets/images/catalogue_identification2.png" alt="screenshot of the identification tab in the catalogue module" caption="Screenshot of the *Identifications (1)* tab of the Catalogue module.
-This example record demonstrates a taxonomic verification applied to a type specimen record." %}

 Filed As
 : This field should be "Yes" wherever *Currently Accepted* is also "Yes" and "No" wherever *Currently Accepted* is also "No," **except** for the records of **type specimens with outdated taxonomy** (see [re-identifications]({{ site.baseurl }}/documentation/reidentify/) for more on this). *Filed As* describes how the specimen is physically organized (filed) in the collection.
 This is why types, which may have had their taxonomy updated since their initial publication, are not always filed with a currently accepted name.